ruijadom/geospatial_map/README.md

 **Choropleths**

-- Maps Areas are shaded,
+- Maps Areas are shaded
 - Color proportional to the value being measured
 - Visualization for quantitative and qualitative data